 This collection features thirty poems and was launched in Bristol in the Autumn of 2015.

 Its poems all concentrate on mental ill-health or distress and include various perspectives and places of witness and experience.
 These include the first hand experience of psychiatric in-patients, as written in a monthly creative writing group I ran for years, each time cycling a stretch of the Grand Union canal towpath in west London to get there.
 They also include some witness of my own, having worked for decades as a social worker, running mental health centres in the community.
-I would call this latter form of witness not so much “observational” as “relational.”
-The poems come from a trusting relationship and the voluntary sharing of a confidence.
-They put form to the confidence and the relationship.
-I would want them to do the confidence and the relationship and the experience honour.

-And a few of the poems come from the perspective of the family “carer,” someone who lives with mental ill- health almost as centrally as the patient him or her self.
+And a few of the poems come from the perspective of the family “carer,” someone who lives with mental ill-health almost as centrally as the patient him or her self.

 Thanks are due to the commissioning branch of the NHS in Westminster for helping to fund the collection ; also to the charity United Response for organising its launch.